 Students may be enrolled as auditors in undergraduate courses (graduate courses may not be audited) upon payment of the usual fees and audit tuition.
-Ordinarily, only lecture courses may be audited; however, auditability of individual courses is determined by the chair of each department at the time the schedule of classes is printed and will be designated in the schedule.
-Auditors must choose this grading option by the last day to add/ drop each quarter and will not receive college credit for the course.
+Ordinarily, only lecture courses may be audited; however, auditability of individual courses is determined by the chair of each department.
+Auditors must choose this grading option by the last day to add/drop each quarter and will not receive college credit for the course.
 A student cannot later establish credit in an audited course by means of a challenge examination, through the petition process, or by payment of additional tuition.
 Class participation is at the discretion of the instructor.
 It is the responsibility of the auditor to meet with the instructor at the beginning of the course to determine the level of participation permitted by the instructor.
 In all cases, students who register for credit and who pay regular fees will have priority over those who register on an audit basis.
 (The alumni audit program is available to alumni through the Alumni Relations Office and information regarding Elderaudit may be obtained from the Registrar's Office.
 Neither of these programs provides a student with a permanent record of the audited course).